starlocke/team-lambda-soen-6011/src/skill-pages/software-configuration-management/Automating-Software-Configuration-Management-Pipelines.md

 ## Prerequisites for Skill

+Presented here is a limited estimation of what may the most fundamental prerequisites needed to be skilled at automating software configuration management.
+The details of the foundations are left to the reader to explore in further detail, as each one requires a significant investment in terms of its breadth and depth.

 ### Foundations: Configuration Management Knowledge, Experience, and Skill

 Whether through formal or informal training, one should have sufficient knowledge